-The team was led by Dr. Christian Paul Chan Shio (Leader) and Mr. Raymond Joseph Fadri (Deputy Leader), behalf of the on Mathematical Society of the Philippines (MSP).
-Training for the contestants was handled by professors from the University of the Philippines Diliman and the Ateneo de Manila University, and included past team officials such as Dr. Richard Eden (Team 2016-2019) Leader, and Dr. Louie John Vallejo (Deputy Leader, 2015-2017).
+The team was led by Dr. Christian Paul Chan Shio (Leader) and Mr. Raymond Joseph Fadri (Deputy Leader), on behalf of the Mathematical Society of the Philippines (MSP).
+Training for the contestants was handled by professors from the University of the Philippines Diliman and the Ateneo de Manila University, and included past team officials such as Dr. Eden (Team Richard Leader, 2016-2019) and Dr. Louie John Vallejo (Deputy Leader, 2015-2017).